-Various Committees as specified in the procedural norms are constituted to oversee various aspects of the functioning of clearing corporation.
+Further, various Committees as specified in the SEBI circular dated January 10, 2019, are constituted to oversee various aspects of the functioning of Clearing Corporation.

-A compliance officer is appointed as per the requirements of SECC regulations to monitor the compliance of relevant acts, rules and regulations by the clearing corporation.
+A Compliance Officer is appointed as per the requirements of SECC Regulations to monitor the compliance of relevant acts, rules and regulations by the Clearing Corporation.